Certificate in Advising Small and Family Businesses (Cert. ASFB)

 MODULE 5: Exit Planning and Key Employee Strategies

-This module addresses the exit planning and succession issues of the business owner, and how to implement appropriate strategies to ensure a smooth exit or funding for a buyout.
-Learners will also gain an appreciation of strategies that can be used to retain key employees for the long-term benefit of the business.
+The fifth module addresses the exit planning and succession issues of the business owner, and how to implement appropriate strategies to ensure a smooth exit and business continuity.
+You will also gain an appreciation of strategies that can be used to retain key employees for the long-term benefit of the business.

 MODULE 6: Advising the Family Business